tek604/fs2025/README.md

 README:
 The file you are reading now :)

+Plans:
+A file where contributors can add any plans/ideas for the farm going forward.

 Mod download links:
 The list of mods in use on the Pepega Squadron Farm.
 When adding a new mod, don't forget to update the version numbers table and